What is a Shipping Invoice? Definition, Purpose & Free Tools Included

 • total costs involved, and the business terms.

 The destination of the goods is also included in the bill of lading.
 It also serves as a legal agreement between the freight carrier and the shipper.
+Notably, the bill of lading is different than the Waybill, although some consider the two very similar.

 One-stop solution for all your shipping invoicing chaos.